-Domestic violence is a pattern of coercive behavior/tactics that is culturally learned, socially condoned, and is perpetrated by one person against their intimate partner.
+Domestic violence is a pattern of coercive behavior/tactics used by someone against their intimate partner in an attempt to gain or maintain power and control.
+Domestic violence is culturally learned and socially condoned.
 Types of abuse can include physical, sexual, psychological, and economic abuse.
 Domestic violence can also be perpetrated by and/or against a member of the same family or household.

 Domestic violence is not limited to specific groups based on race, socioeconomic status, gender identity, sex, sexual orientation, ethnicity, age, religious affiliation, or social location, but rather is perpetrated by abusers from all social groups.
 Every survivor of domestic violence has the right to legal relief and supportive services.